SFPA-Sponsored Poetry Contests

 Contest Update:

-contest qrThe 2023 SFPA Speculative Poetry Contest opened for entries on June 1.
-Deadline was August 31.
+contest qrThe 2025 SFPA Speculative Poetry Contest will open for entries on June 1, 2025.
+The deadline will be August 31.
+Best Writing Contests of 2022, recommended by Reedsy

 Contest Rules: The SFPA speculative poetry contest is open to all poets, including non-SFPA-members.
 Prizes will be awarded for best unpublished poem in 3 categories: Dwarf (poems 1–10 lines [prose poems 0–100 words]); Short (11–49 lines [prose poems 101–499 words]); Long (50 lines and more [prose 500 words and up]).
 Line count does not include title or stanza breaks.
 All sub-genres of speculative poetry allowed in any form.
 Entries are read blind; friends/family/students of the judge may not enter.
-2022 winners are posted here.

 Prizes: In each category (Dwarf, Short, Long): $150 First Prize, $75 Second Prize, $25 Third Prize.
 Publication on the SFPA website for first through third places.